google/security-crawl-maze/README.md

-# CrawlMaze
+# Security Crawl Maze

-CrawlMaze is a comprehensive testbed for web security crawlers.
+Security Crawl Maze is a comprehensive testbed for web security crawlers.
 It contains pages representing many (hopefully all) ways in which one can link resources from a valid HTML document.
-List of all the cases covered by CrawlMaze can be found [below](#test-cases).
+List of all the cases covered by Security Crawl Maze can be found [below](#test-cases).

 ## Crawling vs Security Crawling